-How to use, configure or remove Siri on macOS Sierra
+How to use, configure or remove Siri on Mac

 What is Siri anyway?

 In short, it’s an artificial intelligence that uses voice recognition, language processing, and machine learning to help you make dinner plans.
-It used to be reserved for iOS users, but with the recent macOS Sierra upgrade, it’s now available on Mac as well.
+It used to be reserved for iOS users, but now it's a normal part of the macOS.
 Siri on Mac uses the same technologies and the same logic, but can do a little more.
 For instance, you can export the files she found and ask her to dig into your Mail or documents.